datamachines/cuda_tensorflow_opencv/Builds-DockerHub.md

 Provided as a quick way of knowing if a pre-built version is available on DockerHub and to see the matching `Dockerfile`

+Until redistribution of CuDNN DockerHub image is clarified, the `cudnn_tensorflow_opencv` can only be built from the `Dockerfile`

 ## cuda_tensorflow_opencv

 URL: https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv